Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/home.md

 author_profile: true # add author to page
 ---

-# Introduction: Turing and the Zebra's Stripes
+# Introduction: Alan Turing and the Zebra's Stripes

-Our story begins with an unlikely character: Alan Turing.
-If you have heard of Turing, then you might be surprised that he would appear in the first sentence of a course on biological modeling.
+If you are familiar with Alan Turing, then you might be surprised that a famous computer scientist would appear in the first sentence of a book on biological modeling, since he is most famous for two other acts.
+In 1936, he theorized a computer (which came to be known as a "Turing machine"[^numbers]) consisting of a tape of cells along with a machine that writes symbols on the tape according to a set of predetermined set of rules, a machine that is simple but nevertheless has been shown to be capable of solving any problem that a modern computer can solve.
+And during World War II, he worked at Bletchley Park to devise machines that would be used to break several German ciphers.

 [![image-center](../assets/images/600px/alan_turing_npg_cc.jpg){: .align-center}](../assets/images/alan_turing_npg_cc.jpg)
 Alan Turing in 1951. © National Portrait Gallery, London.
 {: style="font-size: medium; text-align: center;"}

-Turing was a genius cryptographer who helped break several German ciphers during World War II.
-But his most famous scientific contribution was a 1936 paper in which he introduced what has come to be known as a **Turing machine**[^numbers].
-This hypothetical computer consists of an infinitely long tape of cells and a reader that can read one cell at a time.
-Each cell consists of only a single number, and the machine can move one cell at a time, reading and rewriting cells according to a finite collection of internal rules.

-Turing's major insight was that this simple machine is nevertheless powerful.
-Nearly a century after his work, any task that can be performed by a computer --- even the world's most largest supercomputer --- could be implemented by a Turing machine, which Joseph Weizenbaum called nothing more than "pebbles on toilet paper"[^weizenbaum].

-Two years before his untimely demise in 1954, Turing published his only paper on biochemistry, which addressed the question: “Why do zebras have stripes?”[^morphogenesis]

-Turing was not asking why zebras have *evolved* to have stripes --- this question was unsolved in Turing's time, and recent research has indicated that the stripes may be helpful in warding off flies.[^zebra] Rather, Turing was interested in what mechanism could produce the stripes that we see on a zebra's coat.
-And he reasoned that just as a simple machine can emulate a computer, some limited set of molecular "rules" could cause stripes to appear on a zebra's coat.
+In 1952, two years before his untimely demise, Turing published his only paper on biochemistry, which addressed the question: "Why do zebras have stripes?"[^morphogenesis] He was not asking why zebras have *evolved* to have stripes — this question was unsolved in Turing’s time, and recent research has indicated that the stripes may be helpful in warding off flies.
+Rather, Turing was interested in what biochemical mechanism could produce the stripes that we see on a zebra’s coat.
+And he reasoned that just as a simple machine can emulate a computer, some limited set of molecular "rules" could cause stripes to appear on a zebra’s coat.

 In this prologue, we will introduce a particle simulation model based on Turing's ideas.
-We will be amazed that a system built on very simple rules and even *randomness* can nevertheless produce seemingly complex emergent behavior.
-And we will explore how this model can be tweaked to provide a hypothesis for the source of not just the zebra's stripes but also the leopard's spots.
+We will be see that a system built on very simple rules and even *randomness* can nevertheless produce emergent behavior that is complex and elegant.
+And we will explore how this model can be tweaked to provide a hypothesis for the origin of not just the zebra's stripes but also the leopard's spots.

 [Next lesson](random_walk){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}